dairycultist/unnamed-conlang/miso.md

+To offset the dissonance caused by remapping Japanese characters when I'm not even fluent in Japanese, I'm writing this entire article in Japanese.

 Content words are written in kanji

 Function words and inflections are written in hiragana

+単語もToki Ponaのと同じように
 Like Toki Pona, words can be nouns or verbs depending on context

 | Onset | Character |